DollarStoreThor/Unit-4/README.md

 ###    Block 29 Workshop - Unsupervised Learning Part II

+    1. Load the dataset.

+    2. Check for null values and handle those values.

+    3. Perform feature scaling using StandardScaler().

+    4. Perform PCA on the scaled data.

+    5. Perform PCA with two principal components to visualize clustering.

+    6. Perform K-means clustering on the two-component PCA-transformed data with clusters ranging from 2 to 11 and plot the K-means inertia against the number of clusters.
+(Use numpy, scikit-learn, and matplotlib libraries.)

+    7. Perform K-means clustering on the two-component PCA-transformed data with the ideal number of clusters found in the previous step.
+(Use scikit-learn and matplotlib libraries.)

+    8. Visualize the clusters on a scatter plot between the first PCA and second PCA components, giving different colors to each cluster.

 ###    Block 30 Workshop -
 ###    Block 31 Workshop -
 ###    Block 32 Workshop -